 Enrollment in the Health Promotion Minor is available to all freshmen, sophomores and juniors who are enrolled in bachelor degree programs at Michigan State University.
 Students may start enrolling in the classes at any time and required coursework does nothave to be completed prior to adding the minor to the academic record.

-prior to reaching 88 credits (senior standing).
-The application link will be active and available to non-Kinesiology Department majors from September 1st through March 1st only.
+NOTE: The application link will be active and available to non-Kinesiology majors from September 1st through March 1st only.

-Completed forms will be approved, and the minor will be posted
+Once completed forms are approved, the minor will be posted

 to the student record.
 Students can check StuInfo to verify addition of